-We are a group of eleven Church-based overseas aid and development
+We are a group of twelve Church-based overseas aid and development

 agencies committed to empowering people and providing avenues for them to

 overcome injustice and poverty.
 We work closely with our Churches and

 partners in many countries to achieve this change.